Browse Articles

 How to use the Particle / Pronoun NE (Part 4 of 4)

-The Particle NE Lesson 4 of 4 Make sure you watch and study Lesson 1 and Lesson 2 of Ask Manu Italiano before moving on to this episode.
-In the Lesson 3 you can find the practice exercise Don’t forget to download the pdf of this lesson for the answers.
-Watch the PART 2 of […]
+The Particle NE: How to Use it in Italian Make sure you watch and study Lesson 1 and Lesson 2 of Ask Manu Italiano before moving on to this episode.
+In the Lesson 3 you can find the practice exercise!
+If you want to clear up the final details on this topic, there is also […]

 Read more →